5 minutes

 This gives unlimited space for including text and is easier for the brain to digest.

-Bad Example #5: Too much information
+Bad Data Visualization Example #5: Too much information

 Here’s an example of someone trying to include too much information on one chart: